11/1/2021

 Ken Worthington

-Yeah, good morning.
+Good morning.
 Thank you for taking the question.
-So Franklin operates increasingly as a multi brand and arguably the multi boutique asset manager model and you highlighted your intent to continue to acquire more.
-I guess other publicly traded multi brand asset manager models commanded discount.
+So Franklin operates increasingly as a multi-brand and arguably the multi-boutique asset manager model, and you highlighted your intent to continue to acquire more.
+I guess other publicly traded multi-brand asset manager models command a discount.
 So some questions on this.
-So how does Franklin not get perpetually trapped into trading at a conglomerate or multi brand discount particularly as you acquire more assets?
-How does Franklin acquire more brands?
-And then to Glenn's question in your response about solutions being the point of differentiation and knitting together the various products.
-Can you flesh out more how you're thinking about solution based products and services on the alt side?
-It looks like, for example, the bigger alternatives are buying insurance companies to leverage their diverse product offerings and create a solutions break base.
-Offering set so more more color if you could on the solutions roadmap.
+So how does Franklin not get perpetually trapped into trading at a conglomerate or multi-brand discount, particularly as you acquire more brands?
+And then to Glenn's question in your response about solutions being the point of differentiation and knitting together the various products, can you flesh out more how you're thinking about solution-based products and services on the alt side?
+It looks like, for example, the bigger alternatives are buying insurance companies to leverage their diverse product offerings and create a solutions-based offering set?
+So more color, if you could, on the solutions roadmap.

 speaker